 You may add some organic matter and water if you haven’t added any recently.

 Also, avoid repotting a freshly bought plant.
 Allow it to rest and adjust to its new home for about 3 – 7 days before transferring it.

-The Anthurium Papillilaminum plant looks pretty high-maintenance, but it survives pretty well even with a basic care routine.
+The papillilaminum plant looks high-maintenance but survives well even with a basic care routine.

-Prune the plant every few months to keep it looking classy and fresh with a pair of clean pruning scissors.
+Prune the plant every few months to keep it classy and fresh with clean pruning scissors.

 Please remember that the Anthurium plants’ sap is toxic to humans, so don’t forget to wear gloves.

 Moreover, please sterilize the tools and examine the plant closely during the whole process.
-Remove any leaves that seem diseased.
+Remove any leaves that seem wilting or dying.

-You can propagate the Anthurium Papillilaminum plant via stem cuttings or root division.
+You can propagate this Anthurium via stem cuttings or root division.